doc-jones/GCP-nightly-setup/README.md

 # Usage

-### Step 1
+## Step 1

-Setup an account using the free tier of the Google Cloud Platform. https://cloud.google.com/free/
+Setup an account using the free tier of the Google Cloud Platform. https://cloud.google.com/free/ .
+You will receive a $300 allotment in your GCP account, but the best news is that use of Cloud Shell doesn't incur any charges and is free forever.

 Once your account is setup, click the 1st icon in the list on the top right of the Google Cloud Platorm page as pictured below to **Activate the Cloud Shell**.
 It is a tiny terminal icon.